spotlightpa/poor-richard/content/news/2021-09-15-SPLSUBPOENAS16.md

 “This should be seen as a betrayal of those who are here to represent you,” said Williams.

-The Republican bi not only seeks the personal information of voters registered as of November of last year, but also requests lists of voters who participated in the 2020 elections and the May 2021 primary.
+The Republican subpoena not only seeks the personal information of voters registered as of November of last year, but also requests lists of voters who participated in the 2020 elections and the May 2021 primary.

 Republicans said Wednesday morning they would use the information to verify the identity of voters, but to what specific end was unclear.